Schweem/BobaManateeAnalysis/README.md

 - `An additional ENV file is used in the server API, this will include MONGOURI the endpoint for mongoDB`
 - Install requirements `'pip install -r requirements.txt'` in the root directory (These are for both server and analysis)

-- Run `'dataRetrival.py'`, to pull data and build csv reports.
+- Run `'dataRetrieval.py'`, to pull data and build csv reports.
 - Run `'bobabackend.py'` to host the API locally
+- Run `program.py` to generate aggregate summaries and individual csv reports from the data produced by `dataretrieval.py`

 ----

 ### Functionality
 - Once run, the analysis script will connect to the API and get a list of session IDs.
 It will then extract all the logs for each unique session ID and generate a csv report of the log data.
 These CSV reports are then used by the report generation script (soon to come).
 - Running the server script will host the API, generally this isnt going to be the case.
 Ideally it is deployed via docker, DOCKERFILE included (mongoURI not included).
+- The report generation tools are the final step of the pipeline.
+Once the data has been collected from the DB the python scripts are used to parse the data and produce reports.